Psychology & Communications

 What advice would you give to students entering internships in Washington D.C.?

 Go to as much as you can!
-DC is a great place to meet and connect with people and there's so many opportunities to do so.
+DC is a great place to meet and connect with people and there are so many opportunities to do so.
 There's always something going on in DC and if you're unsure, ask around at your internship.
 Supervisors, coworkers, and fellow interns might know about some great opportunities and events.